 Migrating WordPress Website to Jamstack for the financial technology company.

-- One of the most common risks during CMS.
+Broken URL mapping is one of the most common risks in CMS migrations.
 This can negatively impact SEO, user experience, and site navigation.
 Relinking and proper URL mapping should be prioritized to maintain your website’s search engine rankings and user journey.

 Traditional CMS vs Headless CMS – Which One To Choose?